Our Lights in a Real Home (My Home!)

 It’s fine, but nothing to write home about.
 (And yes, we do have arched doorways, and they are great!)

-This is the Trade Winds 3-light drum pendant in black.
+This is the Trade Winds 3-light pendant in black.
 We love how the drum shade here is slimmer, so it doesn’t feel visually heavy.

 Now let’s talk about ceiling fans.
 I mentioned before that the fans in these two rooms were too small and too close to the ceiling.
-The fan in the guest room was also very loud.

 The other front room had the exact same fan situation.

-Finally, let’s go to the dining room.
-Really, it’s more of a dining area because our house has an open-concept main space and so the kitchen, dining room and living room are all connected.
 This light is by far the most “that meme of Marge Simpson hiding her face in shame” for me.
-We didn’t even bother replacing burnt-out bulbs because we knew we were going to get a new chandelier eventually, so by the end, it was just barely hanging on with 4 still-working bulbs:
+We didn’t even bother replacing burnt-out bulbs because we knew we were going to get a new chandelier, so by the end, it was just barely hanging on with 4 still-working bulbs:

 Ah, isn’t that so much better?
-This is the Trade Winds 5-light chandelier in black.
+This is the Trade Winds Lighting 5-light chandelier in black.
 Another reason it was chosen was that its arms did not drop down as far as the other chandelier that was in consideration, which is important for my tall husband because he was concerned about bumping his head.

 I chose bulbs with a cooler color temperature here because I felt they would be a truer representation of, say, the colors of the food we eat or the pages of the magazines I like to read.
-I also chose LED bulbs, so we won’t need to worry about them burning out so quickly!

 I also have some advice from personal experience: